huggingface/datasets/datasets/asset/README.md

 ### Supported Tasks and Leaderboards

-The dataset supports the evaluation of `test-simplification` systems.
+The dataset supports the evaluation of `text-simplification` systems.
 Success in this tasks is typically measured using the [SARI](https://huggingface.co/metrics/sari) and [FKBLEU](https://huggingface.co/metrics/fkbleu) metrics described in the paper [Optimizing Statistical Machine Translation for Text Simplification](https://www.aclweb.org/anthology/Q16-1029.pdf).

 ### Languages